Excellent Universally Applicable Footers

-Regular readers will know that I have a longer history with the BlackPod family.
+Regular readers will know that I have a long history with the BlackPod family.
 The first ones I reviewed in 2015 and since then the Mad Scientist has issued several updates.
 The footers reviewed here are the latest incarnation with 1 Tungsten Carbide ball and 2 Zirconia balls.
 Just as before, the footers have been designed to make for a strong vertical coupling while allowing a small amount of horizontal movement to dissipate energy.
 The new thing is that the footers now use Nano Tubes in the ball interface to enhance this principle.
 Additionally, Graphene is used in the top and bottom halves to alter the physical properties of the structure.

 When placed side by side there can be a variation in height of the combined top and bottom halves.
-This is nothing to get worried about and just a result of the manual labour that goes into making these products.
-The important thing is that the combined height of the two halves and ball is exactly the same for all footers.
+This is nothing to get worried about and just a result of the manual labor that goes into making these products.
+The important thing is that the combined height of the two halves and the ball is exactly the same for all footers.
 I measured this with a Caliper Measuring Tool and it is indeed a precise 3 cm for all three of them.

 Subjects for comparison will be the SW1X DAC 1 and the Meridian 506.24 CD player.
-The former is a currently available product, and an excellent DAC.
+The former is a currently available product and an excellent DAC.
 The latter is by now an oldie, but a player that responds very well to aftermarket footers, such as the BlackPods.

 Supporting the components is a 4 cm thick MDF shelf that sits directly on Neoprene discs coupled directly to the Artesania Exoteryc rack’s frame.
 So importantly, for this test the Artesania’s own suspension/decoupling system is bypassed.